Trump loses Wisconsin lawsuit in latest legal defeat

 U.S. District Judge Brett Ludwig promised to issue his ruling as soon as Friday.

 Also Friday, Republican-controlled committees in the state Legislature held an invite-only public hearing to accept testimony about the election.
 Republicans asked mainly conservative partisans to speak, including a Milwaukee talk radio host, but not the state's top elections official or the head of elections in the city or county of Milwaukee.
-Democrats decried the hearing as a farce.
+Democrats decried the hearing as a farce and stopped participating after about three hours of testimony.